-A decision by the Fifth Circuit U.S. Court of Appeals (with jurisdiction over Louisiana, Mississippi, and Texas) illustrates and exacerbates the utter and unwarranted morass into which the calculation of overtime pay has descended in so-called "failed exemption" cases under the federal Fair Labor Standards Act.
+A decision by the 5th Circuit U.S. Court of Appeals (with jurisdiction over Louisiana, Mississippi, and Texas) both illustrates and exacerbates the utter and unwarranted morass into which the calculation of overtime pay has descended in so-called "failed exemption" cases under the federal Fair Labor Standards Act.
 The proper application of the law is ill-served by perpetuating or acquiescing in the topic's equivalent of urban myths.

 In Black v.
 SettlePou, the issue arose in the context of a ruling that a law firm's employee had been unlawfully treated as exempt from the FLSA's overtime requirement.
 The court did not distinguish itself in reversing an erroneous ruling justifiably but via a flawed and unnecessary rationale.
 Understanding why this is so requires a little background.

 As have numerous others, the SettlePou court first addressed the "fluctuating-workweek" method of complying with the FLSA's overtime requirement (discussed by the U.S. Labor Department at 29 C.F.R. § 778.114).
 We have summarized fluctuating-workweek principles elsewhere.

 Many courts have applied Section 778.114 in these situations, whereas for varying reasons some have not.
 But no matter how many courts have engaged in that analysis, and to whatever result they have done so, it remains the case that Section 778.114 has nothing whatsoever to do with the computation of overtime damages in these disputes.
 As the 7th Circuit correctly observed in Urnikis-Negro v.
 American Family Property Services, Section 778.114 is "forward looking" and consequently "says nothing about how a court is to calculate damages where . . . an employer has breached its obligation to pay the employee an overtime premium."